Elinor Caplan: Federal politics

 Caplan was elected to the federal House of Commons in the 1997 election, defeating her closest opponent by more than 14,000 votes in the riding of Thornhill.
-She served as parliamentary secretary to the Minister of Health in 1998-99, and was appointed to cabinet as Minister of Citizenship and Immigration on August 3, 1999.
+She served as parliamentary secretary to the Minister of Health in 1998–99, and was appointed to cabinet as Minister of Citizenship and Immigration on August 3, 1999.

-There was some speculation that Caplan would be challenged by David Rotenberg in the 2000 federal election, but this ultimately came to nothing.
-Facing an inexperienced opponent from the Canadian Alliance, she was easily re-elected.
+In the 2000 federal election, Caplan faced an inexperienced opponent from the Canadian Alliance and was easily re-elected.
 After a cabinet shuffle on January 15, 2002, Caplan was appointed Minister of National Revenue.
 She was dropped from cabinet when Paul Martin replaced Chrétien as Prime Minister in December 2003.
 She did not seek re-election in the 2004 election.

 Federal Cabinet posts

 After politics

 In late 2004, Ontario Premier Dalton McGuinty appointed Caplan to lead a provincial inquiry into the state of home-care medical services.